alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/usage.md

 If you create the thumbnail in output chunk i.e. by a pthumb output filter, you could disable the generation of the internal thumb URL.

+!!! caution "Caution"
+    You have to activate this option, when you don't specify an output chunk in the output options or when you use the `[[+url]]` placeholder in the specified output chunk.
+Otherwise the image is not cropped/resized and the original image path is returned.

 ## Snippet

 The Snippet gives you a second option to render the TV value.
 With the template